01244 267681

 Type of soil

-The type of soil in your lawn will determine what type of grass seed will grow best.
+The type of soil in your lawn will decide what type of grass seed will grow best.
 Clay soil retains moisture well, but it can become compacted, making it difficult for grass roots to penetrate and you may need a specialist grass seed for clay soil

 On the other hand, sandy soil does not retain moisture as well, so it requires more watering.